vsliki/Image-recognition/README.md

   <li>The output value of the network, written $\textit{output}$, is a vector $y \in \mathbb{R}^{10}$.</li>
 </ul>

-To be able to compare this one to the $\verb|Correct Outputs|$, I followed the model proposed by *Phil Kim* (1.p.93), that is to say: define the different possible outputs in the form of vectors d corresponding to the 10 classes of figures represented by the matrices $D$:
+To be able to compare this one to the $\verb|Correct Outputs|$, I followed the model proposed by *Phil Kim* (1.p.93), that is to say: define the different possible outputs in the form of vectors $d$ corresponding to the 10 classes of figures represented by the matrices $D$:

 ![Vectors corresponding to the $\verb|Correct Output|$ matrices $D$](https://github.com/vsliki/Image-recognition/blob/main/outputD.png)